mzy2240/ESA/docs/rst/snippets/pw_contingency_analysis_2000.rst

 .. code:: python

     >>> result = saw.GetParametersMultipleElement('Contingency', ['CTGLabel', 'CTGSolved', 'CTGProc', 'CTGCustMonViol', 'CTGViol'])

-The result is stored as a dataframe.
+The result is presented in a Pandas DataFrame.